Understanding and implementing brand positioning models

 • What: What does your company or product do?

-Today – with an increasing amount of brands shifting to accommodate lifestyle offerings – few brands can survive by simply inundating customers with messages about their features and benefits.
+Today, with an increasing number of brands shifting to accommodate lifestyle offerings, few brands can survive by simply inundating customers with messages about their features and benefits.
 People need a deeper reason to use a brand, and businesses need a special offering to cut through all of the noise.

-This is where Sinek’s model comes in – encouraging brands to start with the why, and the how driving their brand before they got bogged down by the what.
+This is where Sinek’s model comes in.
+It encourages brands to start with the why and the how, driving their brand before they get bogged down by the what.

-The why behind a brand should define the overarching purpose of the company, giving customers and employees a meaningful reason to support your business.
+According to Sinek, the why behind a brand should define the overarching purpose of the company, giving customers and employees a meaningful reason to support your business.
+In short, brand association comes not from what you do or make but why you do it.

 Who uses it?

-This mostly applies to corporate brands who use purpose-driven branding to position themselves.
+This mostly applies to corporate brands that use purpose-driven branding to position themselves.

-From Apple’s brand perspective, their customers shop with them not just because they need an iPhone, but because of the emotional response that comes with buying said iPhone.
-Customer considerations are driven by the desire for shared values and beliefs, and by communicating the values at the heart of a brand via marketing communications, brand’s will forge a deeper emotional connection with their customers – and will be more likely to retain them.
+From Apple’s brand perspective, their customers shop with them not just because they need an iPhone, but because of the emotional response that comes with buying an iPhone.
+Customer considerations are driven by the desire for shared values and beliefs, and by communicating the values at the heart of a brand via marketing communications, brands will forge a deeper emotional connection with their customers and will be more likely to retain them.

 What are its benefits?

-The reality of it is that many businesses fail to articulate and communicate their core values, and focus their efforts on selling products to turnover a profit.
+The reality of it is that many businesses fail to articulate and communicate their core values, and focus their efforts on simply selling products to turn over a profit.
+And in today’s market, being overly focused on product and profit can be damaging to your brand reputation.
 No matter the kind of business, Sinek’s model is an invaluable tool providing clear direction.
 It provides a company with an intrinsic purpose from the get-go, and a clear path forward to navigate today’s highly competitive market.

-Businesses that use this model are likely to adopt a unified, distinct, and recognisable tone of voice – consistent across all key messaging, from their mission statement to their marketing communications and social media posts.
+Businesses that use this model are likely to adopt a unified, distinct, and recognisable tone of voice, consistent across all key messaging and touchpoints, from their mission statement to their marketing communications and social media posts.

-Most importantly, this model enables brands to stand out from the crowd from the get-go – people can tell the difference between a brand that cares and one that merely focuses on sales.
-Companies that follow this model will attract a loyal following of customers who support the same goals – which, over time, will build brand awareness that’s unique.
+Most importantly, this model enables brands to stand out from the crowd from the get-go.
+People can tell the difference between a brand that cares and one that merely focuses on their product line and sales.
+Companies that follow this model will attract a loyal following of customers who support the same goals, which, over time, will build unique brand awareness.

 Model C: The Bullseye Framework